rust-lang/rustc-dev-guide/src/diagnostics.md

 Please read [RFC 1567] for details on how to format and write long error codes.

-The descriptions are written in markdown, and all of them are linked in the [`rustc_error_codes`] crate.
+The descriptions are written in Markdown, and all of them are linked in the [`rustc_error_codes`] crate.

-TODO: When should an error use an error code, and when shouldn't it?
+As a general rule, errors should have an associated error code if the problem is complicated enough or frequent enough that it would be helpful to have a long-form explanation.
+For example, borrow-check and type-check errors tend to have error codes, but many parse errors do not.
+If you are not sure, just ask your reviewer!

 [`rustc_error_codes`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_error_codes/error_codes/index.html
 [error index]: https://doc.rust-lang.org/error-index.html